Aliases for POLR2H Gene

 GeneCards Summary for POLR2H Gene

 POLR2H (RNA Polymerase II Subunit H) is a Protein Coding gene.
-Diseases associated with POLR2H include Spherocytosis, Type 5.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include RNA polymerase III activity and RNA polymerase II activity.
+Among its related pathways are RNA Polymerase III Transcription Initiation and Formation of HIV-1 elongation complex containing HIV-1 Tat.
+Gene Ontology (GO) annotations related to this gene include RNA polymerase III activity and RNA polymerase II activity.

 DNA-dependent RNA polymerase catalyzes the transcription of DNA into RNA using the four ribonucleoside triphosphates as substrates.
 Common component of RNA polymerases I, II and III which synthesize ribosomal RNA precursors, mRNA precursors and many functional non-coding RNAs, and small RNAs, such as 5S rRNA and tRNAs, respectively.